Coding and Building

 Setup your Configuration

-To get started, follow the steps in the Including Programs page to include the games
+To get started, follow the steps in the Including Programs in Redox page to include the games

 package on your myfiles